Stubborn Streak - THE GREATEST STOCK MARKET MANIA

 In our case, the blog reported accuracy ratings that we can only describe

-as devised and so far from accurate as to be laughable.
-Our forecasts
+devised and so far from accurate as to be laughable.
+His studies

 The blog admits "The Crosscurrents